isabella232/dynamic-media-classic.en-1/help/best-practices-optimizing-quality-images.md

 Optimizing image quality can be a time consuming process as many factors contribute to rendering acceptable results.
 The outcome is partly subjective because individuals perceive image quality differently.
 Structured experimentation is key.

-Dynamic Media Classic includes more than 100 image serving commands for tuning and optimizing images and rendering results.
+Adobe Dynamic Media Classic includes more than 100 image serving commands for tuning and optimizing images and rendering results.
 The following guidelines can help you streamline the process and achieve good results quickly using some essential commands and best practices.

 See also [Smart imaging](https://experienceleague.adobe.com/docs/experience-manager-65/assets/dynamic/imaging-faq.html#dynamic).